 The reality is that even the most innovative and well-thought-out business ideas won’t come to fruition without adequate financial backing.
 Lack of capital can tank a start-up or prevent a sophomore business from taking off and expanding.
 Unfortunately, data indicates that women entrepreneurs may have difficulty qualifying for traditional small business loans, and when they do, the funding may be less generous than that received by others: according to Biz2Credit’s 2019 Women-Owned Business Study, the average amount of funding provided to women entrepreneurs is 31% less than what their non-women-owned business counterparts receive.

 This is where grants come in.
 Instead of a traditional loan, which you have to pay back with interest, grants are more like gifts.
 If you qualify, you get the money and you don’t have to pay it back.
-Grant funding can be a great opportunity for women who have challenges qualifying for traditional funding and equal opportunities to complete on the entrepreneurial playing field.
+Grant funding can be a great opportunity for women who have challenges qualifying for traditional funding and equal opportunities to compete in the entrepreneurial playing field.

 How Grants Work